 - Kale is frost & snow hardy!
 I’ve actually had kale unprotected without season extenders in our fall & winter garden.
 We live in zone 5b.

-- You can overwinter kale for early spring greens!
+- You can overwinter crops like kale for early spring greens!

-Kale belongs to the brassica family, the same as broccoli, cabbage, brussel sprouts, kohl rabi, cauliflower & many more.
-If you want to learn more about the Brassica family and how they evolved you can read this informative post.
+Kale belongs to the brassica family, the same as broccoli, cabbage, Brussel sprouts, kohl rabi, cauliflower & many more.

 Lacinato (also known as dinosaur kale or Tuscan Kale)